Japan suspends new reservations on all incoming flights - KESQ

 Associated Press

-TOKYO (AP) — Japan’s transportation ministry says it has asked international airlines to stop taking new reservations for all flights arriving in Japan until the end of December.
-The ministry says it made the request as an emergency precaution amid growing concern over the spread of the new omicron variant of the coronavirus.
-Those who have already made reservations are not affected, although flights may be canceled if there are insufficient passengers.
-Transit passengers are also unaffected.
-The move comes as Japan confirmed a second case of the omicron variant in a person who arrived from Peru, one day after it reported its first case in a Namibian diplomat.
+TOKYO (AP) — Japan has asked international airlines to stop taking new reservations for all flights arriving in the country until the end of December in a further tightening of already strict border controls.
+The transportation ministry says the request is an emergency precaution.
+The move by the world’s third largest economy, coupled with its recent return to a ban on foreign visitors, is among the most stringent anywhere, and more in line with cloistered neighbor China than with some other democracies in the region.
+It comes as scientists work frantically to determine just how threatening omicron is.
+Japan has confirmed a second case of the omicron variant in a person who arrived from Peru, one day after it reported its first case in a Namibian diplomat.